 - Kettering campus: email@example.com (or phone 01536 413232)

-This worked well in the last academic year and from September 2020 will be used in addition to classroom learning using our FE Moodle or HE Moodle.
+Since March 2020 this has worked well and following feedback from all students from September 2020 we will be using a mixture of online learning and classroom learning using our FE Moodle or HE Moodle.
 Please check this regularly.
 If you cannot access Moodle then please contact Moodlesupport@bedford.ac.uk.

-Students must continue completing their activities, work and assignments set by their course team and meet any deadlines set, as they would if they were in College.
-Students need to dedicate the same time to their studies as if they were in College.
+Students must continue completing their activities, work and assignments set by their course team and meet any deadlines set.
+When learning online, students need to dedicate the same time to their studies as if they were in a College classroom.

 Information on how to submit assignments will be available on Moodle.
 For most courses this will be through Turnitin.
 Feedback will be provided to students using Turnitin, e-mail, BREO, NILE or on ProPortal depending on the course being studied.